His whole life he’s navigated health issues: food allergies, eosinophilic esophagitis, celiac disease, asthma, reactive hypoglycemia.

 Colleen says those early discussions revealed that some colleges interested in her son lacked understanding about how to navigate food allergies.
 Those schools were struck from Pete’s consideration list.
 She told him, “Your safety is the priority.”

-When Coach Brent Venables recruited Pete as a preferred walk-on by at the University of Oklahoma, Pete felt reassured.
+When Coach Brent Venables recruited Pete as a preferred walk-on at the University of Oklahoma, Pete felt reassured.
 Not only was he given a chance to live out his football dream, but he could also do so on a team that prioritizes his well-being.

 During a meeting with the Schuhs about Pete’s dietary needs, Oklahoma’s nutrition staff and chef simply said: “this is why we are here.”